UoA-eResearch/vmhandbook/contact.md

 title: "Contact us"
 ---

+Please send us an e-mail: <mailto:research-vm@auckland.ac.nz> if you:
-If you need a new research virtual machine, please contact us: <mailto:research-vm@auckland.ac.nz>
+- need a new research VM
+- have troubles in VM and this website doesn't help

+or visit us at

 ```
 Centre for eResearch